 - Represented a California-based family in connection with an oil and gas lessee's failure to compensate the family members under the lease; researched the ownership rights of the parcels included in the lease, including more than 100 real estate transactions over nearly a century

-- Represented a California agricultural business in connection with its dispute with a neighbor over rights previously agreed in a settlement agreement; investigation included claims of illicit well drilling, measure of relative impact of wells to spring flows, and measure damages to crops
+- Represented a California agricultural business in connection with its dispute with a neighbor over water rights previously agreed in a settlement agreement; investigation included claims of illicit well drilling, measure of relative impact of wells to spring flows, and measure damages to crops

 - Represented a private, for-profit institution of higher education in connection with its desire to protect its rights with respect to a civil litigation matter in which one of its founder-directors was a named party